-'''

-For each time series in A, find its approximate NN in B

-Record the object O, with the smallest approximate distance.

-search for its nearest neighbor using

-Do

-an

-exact

-(cf Table 6).
-Record the distance as O.dist

-ExactSearch(0)

-For all remaining objects in A

-Do ExactSearch(ts), as in Table 6 but change lines

-such that BSF.dist is initialized to 0.dist

-2-3

-If ExactSearch terminates with null, then this object

-could not have been closer to its nearest neighbor than 0.

-Else This object Onew was closer to its nearest neighbor

-than O. So O = Onew

-End

-'''
+For each time series in A, find its $\underline{approximate}$ NN in B and record the object O, with the smallest approximate distance.
+Do an exact search for its nearest neighbor using ExactSearch(O) (cf Table 6).
+Record the distance as O.dist End For all remaining objects in A Perform ExactSearch(ts), as in Table 6 but change lines 2-3 such that BSF.dist is initialized to O.dist If ExactSearch terminates with null, then this object can not be closer to its nearest neighbor than 0.
+Else This object Onew was closer to its nearest neighbor than O. So O = Onew End

-We can see this algorithm as an anytime algorithm [17].
+We can see this algorithm as an anytime algorithm [16].
 After the first phase, our algorithm has an approximate answer that we can examine.
 As the algorithm continues working in the background to confirm or adjust that answer, we can evaluate the current answer and make a determination of whether to terminate or allow the algorithm to persist.

-In this particular experiment, the first phase of the algorithm returns an answer (which we later confirm to be the exact solution) in just 12.8 seconds, finding that the randomly chosen substring of chimp chromosome 2A, beginning at 7,582 of Contig

-NW 001231255 is a stunningly close match to the substring beginning at 999,645 of the Contig NT 005334.15 of human chromosome 2.
+In this particular experiment, the first phase of the algorithm returns an answer (which we later confirm to be the exact solution) in just 12.8 seconds, finding that the randomly chosen substring of chimp chromosome 2A, beginning at 7,582 of Contig NW_001231255 is a stunningly close match to the substring beginning at 999,645 of the Contig NT_005334.15 of human chromosome 2.
 The full algorithm terminates in 21.8 minutes.
 In contrast, a naive sequential scan takes 13.54 hours.